Tuesaday-15-00-17-00-semestr-work/semester-work-assignment-tuesday-15-00-17-50-teamol/README.md

+# !!!Due to issues with git/ide, the project needs to be split into two different intelijidea projects, one for client side and one for server side!!!

 # Library Management System

 The **Library Management System** is a straightforward and user-friendly application created to handle library operations such as managing books, users, and transactions.
 It supports role-based access for administrators and regular users, ensuring functionality tailored specifically to each role.